In an emergency dial 999

 An emergency is when a life is in danger or a crime is in progress.

-The below should not be used to report crime.
-For all
+Email should not be used to report crime.

 West Midlands Police

 For public enquiries use Birmingham Central police station

 Please use B4 6AT for West Midlands Police headquarters.
 Do not send post to this postcode.

 Crimestoppers is an independent charity.
 They will not want your name, just your information.
 Your call will not be traced or recorded and you do not have to go to court to give a statement.
 If you have any information relating to any crime call anonymously on 0800 555 111 or through crimestoppers-uk.org

 You have the right to make a complaint about our service.
 Please read our Complaints section to find out how to make a complaint and the appeals process.